Salience Model to Classify Project Stakeholders

 4. Salience model

-The term salience is related with being noticable or important.
+The term salience is related to being noticeable or important.
 As per the definition, stakeholder salience can be thinkable as the importance that you attribute to your stakeholders.
 The salience model was introduced by Mitchell, Agle, and Wood for classifying stakeholders within a project.
-According to this model there are three parameters are used to categorize stakeholders.
+According to this model, there are three parameters are used to categorize stakeholders.

 - Power : Power is the influence of the stakeholder on a project’s objective or outcome.